rsolano60/AntGuardian/README.md

 ipList = ('192.168....','192.168....','192.168....') #your miners, must have the same root password USER = 'root' #your username
 PASS = 'root' #your password
+SECONDS_TO_WAIT = 95
 ```
+you may also change the interval to wait between each check for shares, by changing SECONDS_TO_WAIT.

+This variable also indicates the time to wait for a new internet connection

 ### Running
 (Mac & Linux) RUN COMMAND: